17 Ancient Metagenomic Pipelines

 Complete log: .snakemake/log/2023-10-05T155051.524987.snakemake.log

 All output files of the workflow are located in aMeta/results directory.
-To get a quick overview of ancient microbes present in your samples you should check a heatmap in results/overview_heatmap_scores.pdf.
+To get a quick overview of ancient microbes present in our samples we should check a heatmap in results/overview_heatmap_scores.pdf.

 To visually examine the seven quality metrics